ethanlhe/ECS163FinalProject/README.md

 # Global GDP and Internet Usage Visualization

-An interactive visualization that explores the relationship between GDP and Internet usage across countries over time.
+An interactive data visualization tool that explores how GDP and internet usage have evolved across countries from 2000 to 2020.
+This project helps users analyze global development trends using dynamic charts and a world map interface.

+## 📦 Description
+This tool was designed to bridge the gap between economic and digital development.
+Users can explore data in various formats—such as line charts, slope graphs, and a choropleth map—making it easy to spot correlations, trends, and outliers.

+Built with D3.js and vanilla JavaScript, the visualization offers an engaging experience for both technical and non-technical users.
+Whether you're comparing internet adoption across regions or analyzing GDP growth over time, this tool provides clear, interactive insights.

 ## Getting Started